ghmaranhao/ghmaranhao/README.md

-### Hi there 👋
+### Hello world 👋

-## My name is Guilherme, I'm an Engineer student and a Front-End Developer living in Brazil.
+## My name is Guilherme, i have a degree in systems analysis and development and a front-end developer.
+## Currently living in Brazil.

-- 🌱 I’m currently learning
+- 🌱 I'm learning
 - 👯 I’m looking to collaborate on Front-End Projects.
 - 📫 How to see my Portfolio: https://ghmaranhao.github.io/